 - Close with feedback on feedback.
 Tell us how you feel about the feedback and how you want to deal with it in the future.
 “That really surprised me now!
 I had never seen it that way.
 Thanks for your feedback!
 Next time…"

 When others rate and judge us

 What is the difference between feedback and criticism?
 In short, the inner attitude.
 Criticism is characterized by someone evaluating and judging another.
 There is something objectionable, faulty, or even reproachful about it.

 The critic takes for himself to know how something has to be.
 He is right, the other wrong, because he makes it wrong.
 The change process is more imposing than the one that he takes the other.

 The imposed change process

-The instruction has an ordering character.
-"You do it like this now!"
-Here, too, it is a forced change process that does not necessarily pick up the other person.
+The statement has an ordering Character.
+"You're doing it like this now!"
+Here, too, it is a forced process of change that does not necessarily pick up the others.

-In the feedback, one meets the other on the same level with respect.
-Through concrete examples and constructive suggestions for change, a voluntary process of change is carried out, which is supported by insight.
+When giving feedback, you meet the other person eye level und mit Respect.
+With concrete examples and constructive suggestions for change, you initiate a voluntary change process that is supported by insight.

 Guiding principles for feedback providers